vowstar/k210-linux-nommu/linux-kernel/Documentation/admin-guide/iostats.rst

 are summed (possibly overflowing the unsigned long variable they are summed to) and the result given to the user.
 There is no convenient user interface for accessing the per-CPU counters themselves.

+Since 4.19 request times are measured with nanoseconds precision and truncated to milliseconds before showing in this interface.

 Disks vs Partitions
 -------------------